mongodb/docs/source/includes/fact-isolated-ver-third-party-mapping.rst

 .. note::

-   Third party mapping services such as Mapbox are not available in :guilabel:`Compass Isolated Edition`.
+   Third party mapping services are not available in :guilabel:`Compass Isolated Edition`.